How to Get ASE Certification

 Pass the exam

-Roughly 70% of people pass an ASE exam on their first try, so don’t be discouraged if you have to take it more than once.
+Roughly 30% of people fail an ASE exam on their first try, so don’t be discouraged if you have to take it more than once.
 Certification is not designed to be easily acquired, which is why technicians are rewarded by having more job opportunities once they obtain it.

 Once you pass, your certification is good for five years.
 After that, you will have to pass the applicable recertification test(s).
 Recertification ensures you stay up to date on the latest automotive technology.